surbhi-nijhara/techtumblr/ms-sql-guide/doc_source/ms-sql-cdc-approaches.md

 ## Approach 2: SQL Database Trigger

-[\[Diagram for approach 2: CDC with DB trigger\]](https://github.com/surbhi-nijhara/techtumblr/blob/master/ms-sql-guide/diag_source/ms-sql-cdc-db-trigger.jpg?raw=true)
+![\[Diagram for approach 2: CDC with DB trigger\]](https://github.com/surbhi-nijhara/techtumblr/blob/master/ms-sql-guide/diag_source/ms-sql-cdc-db-trigger.jpg?raw=true)

 1. In this approach, the application writes  (insert, update, delete)  into the tables to be captured.
 Triggers are created for the tables to be tracked.
 The trigger gets the id, operation and timestamp into a table  say <CapturedTableName>_CDC.